selfxyz/tee-monorepo/kms/root-server-contract/README.md

 ![Marlin Oyster Logo](./logo.svg)

-# KMS Root Server
+# KMS Root Server - Contract based

-The KMS Root Server provides derivation endpoints to derive secrets and/or corresponding public keys.
+This KMS Root Server provides derivation endpoints to derive secrets and/or corresponding public keys based on approval in a contract.
 The root seed is provided through a file containing randomenss encrypted against a DKG key.

 ## Build